 The Asset-ID does not belong to a VoD Service (e.g. SVoD/TVoD) mode where the STB (identified by the STB-ID) has been provisioned for

-The formal protocol definition that includes the programming API´s that will allow AO VSP to interact with the VDM will be made available during implementation phase to the beneficiary.
+The formal protocol definition that includes the programming API´s that will allow AO VSP to interact with the Wyre VDM will be made available during implementation phase to the beneficiary.

 AO VSP AAA/Rating functions